 - Pros: Full dust resistance, Qi2 support with built-in magnets

-- Cons: Heavy and chunky, cameras not as good as other 10 Pro models, pricier than standard phones
+- Cons: Heavy and chunky, cameras aren’t as good as other 10 Pro models, pricier than a regular phone

 Where to Buy: $1799 at Amazon (256GB), $1799 at Best Buy (256GB), $1799 at Google (256GB)